-- i.
-To strengthen the level of competency in clinical skills possessed by the osteopathic medical student-in-training. - ii.
-To determine necessary areas of concentration to achieve successful professional competency. - iii.
-To evaluate the osteopathic medical student's readiness toward professional competency. - iv.
-To evaluate the osteopathic medical student's readiness for graduation from medical school. - v.
+- a.
+To strengthen the level of competency in clinical skills possessed by the osteopathic medical student-in-training. - b.
+To determine necessary areas of concentration to achieve successful professional competency. - c.
+To evaluate the osteopathic medical student's readiness toward professional competency. - d.
+To evaluate the osteopathic medical student's readiness for graduation from medical school. - e.
 To aim for success in the COMLEX Level 2 Performance Evaluation